Hyldem0er/OSINT-firefox-toolbar/README.md

 ## Installation guide :
 1) Open Firefox 🤯
-2) Right click on your toolbar, then click on "Manage Bookmarks".
+2) Right click on your boomarks toolbar, then click on "Manage Bookmarks".
 3) Click on "Import and Backup".
 4) Click on "Restore", then "choose file".
 5) Select your file.